by H. Slack | Magazine article – Jan 2015

 My disagreement therefore, is with those who make tithing a New Covenant doctrine and say it is required of us.
 Those false teachers who imply or outrightly state that our finances are blessed if we tithe but cursed if we do not.

 For so-called ‘Christian minister’ to emotionally blackmail people by telling them there is a curse on their finances because they are not tithing is evil.
-Similarly, to use adverts of destitute starving African children to pull money from our pockets is emotional bullying.
+It’s like using adverts of destitute starving African children to pull money from our pockets.
+It’s emotional bullying.
 In these situations the money received does not come from willing hearts but from manipulated emotions and a feeling of guilt.

-New Covenant giving must be from the heart that is abundantly overflowing with joy.
-Jesus the mediator of a New ‘heart’ Covenant explains that outer form must now be replaced by inner transformation ‘of the heart’.
+New Covenant giving must be from a heart that is abundantly overflowing with joy.
+Jesus the mediator of a New ‘heart’ Covenant explains that outer form must now be replaced by inner transformation (of the heart).
 If we hate in our hearts we have murdered, if we lust in our hearts we have committed adultery, IF WE GIVE AND IT’S NOT FROM THE HEART WE HAVE NOT GIVEN.

-For more on how Kingdom economics should work see article entitled God’s Economy.
+For more on how Kingdom economics should work see the SHARE Magazine article entitled God’s Economy.